 Another type of dark matter consists of theoretical particles which are yet to be detected.
 They are called WIMPs (Weakly Interacting Massive Particles), and astrophysicists are hoping to bridge the missing matter gap by finding evidence of their existence.
 Because WIMPs only interact through gravitational and weak forces, they are quite difficult to detect.
 Billions of them could pass through the Earth every second without leaving a trace.
 There are many experiments currently underway to detect WIMPs either directly or indirectly.

-According to the Big Crunch theory, the universe
+According to the Big Crunch theory, the universe will end in an infinitely dense singularity. |

 There is much we don’t know about dark matter, yet the eventual fate of the universe depends on how much of it there is.
 We know that the universe has been expanding since the Big Bang, but will it continue to do so forever?
 That depends on its total mass which counteracts the expansion through gravity.
 With enough dark matter it will eventually collapse back in a Big Crunch.
 Otherwise, our universe will keep expanding forever and likely end in a Big Freeze.
 But don’t worry too much—either fate is at least 15 billion years away.